-Bacterial blight is widespread in field peas in Victoria, but its severity varies greatly from crop to crop and between seasons.
-Severe epidemics can result in crop failure, however, losses are usually less than 20%.
+Bacterial blight is widespread in field peas in Victoria but its severity varies greatly from crop to crop and between seasons.
+Severe epidemics can result in crop failure but losses are usually less than 20%.

 The disease can restrict exports as some countries will only import field pea seed from regions where bacterial blight does not occur.

-Bacterial blight can be avoided by using an integrated approach to management that encompasses planting disease-free seed, crop rotation, variety selection and avoiding early sowing.
+Bacterial blight can be avoided by using an integrated approach to management that encompasses:

 Field pea varieties vary in their susceptibility to bacterial blight.
 All local varieties are susceptible to Pseudomonas syringae pv. pisi, but the frequency of bacterial blight can be reduced by avoiding varieties most susceptible to Pseudomonas syringae pv. syringae.